dubsquared/devopsblog/source/_posts/2013-04-19-cloud-monitoring-adds-pagerduty-integration.markdown

 	raxmon-notification-plans-list --details

-By default Cloud Monitoring has a single, dynamic notification plan named `npTechnicalContacts` that sends an email notification to the technical contacts on your Rackspace account.
+By default Cloud Monitoring has a single, dynamic notification plan named `npTechnicalContactsEmail` that sends an email notification to each of the technical contacts on your Rackspace account.
 If this is the only notification plan you see, you'll want to create a new one to take advantage of the new PagerDuty integration.